Juru: Legal Brazilian Large Language Model from Reputable Sources: Introduction

-Large Language Models (LLMs) are commonly trained on vast amounts of general-purpose data sourced from internet snapshots, such as the CommonCrawl \cite{274574, brown2020language, touvron2023llama} and C4 \cite{xue-etal-2021-mt5, touvron2023llama}.
-Scaling laws \cite{hoffmann2022training} support this paradigm, suggesting more capable models with increased data and training parameters.
+Large Language Models (LLMs) are commonly trained on vast amounts of general-purpose data sourced from internet snapshots, such as the CommonCrawl \cite{brown2020language,274574,touvron2023llama} and C4 \cite{touvron2023llama,xue-etal-2021-mt5}.
+Scaling laws \cite{hoffmann2022training} support this paradigm, suggesting more capable models with increased data and trainable parameters.
 As a result, LLMs developed through this method demonstrate the ability to address tasks across multiple languages and domains \cite{openai2023gpt4}.

 The significant computational resources required for pretraining with such massive datasets pose a challenge for research, limiting the exploration of their capabilities.
 However, it is possible to observe competitive results on a smaller scale through the application of continued pretraining.
-In the literature, the selection of domain-specific data~\cite{colombo2024saullm,garcia-etal-2024-robertalexpt, pires2023sabia} from reputable sources \cite{li2023textbooks, gunasekar2023textbooks, refinedweb} stand out.
+In the literature, the selection of domain-specific data~\cite{colombo2024saullm,garcia-etal-2024-robertalexpt,pires2023sabia} from reputable sources \cite{gunasekar2023textbooks,li2023textbooks,refinedweb} stands out.

 The large general-purpose pretraining of LLMs promotes general factual knowledge and language comprehension.
 Therefore, continued pretraining on the same scale and scope might not be necessary to improve LLMs' performance.
-By employing domain-specific data from reputable sources, we postulate that a LLM initially trained on general-purpose data can improve its performance in a specific domain with minimal additional data, although this may come at the expense of performance degradation in other domains.
+By employing domain-specific data from reputable sources, we postulate that an LLM initially trained on general-purpose data can improve its performance in a specific domain with minimal additional data, although this may come at the expense of performance degradation in other domains.

-To test this hypothesis, we specialized the Sabiá-2 Small \cite{almeida2024sabia2} model for the Brazilian legal domain, utilizing $1.9$ billion unique tokens sourced mainly from academic studies from reputable sources, resulting in the Juru model.
-We evaluated the performance of our model on benchmarks of multiple-choice questions in Brazilian law and general knowledge.
-Our objective is to examine the impact of incorporating only domain-specific knowledge during the model training process.
+To test this hypothesis, we specialized the Mistral-7B \cite{jiang2023mistral} model for the Brazilian legal domain, using $1.9$ billion unique tokens sourced mainly from academic studies from reputable sources.
+The resulting model, Juru, was evaluated on multiple-choice test suites covering both Brazilian legal knowledge and general knowledge domains.
+Our objective is to assess the impact of incorporating exclusively domain-specific data during continued pretraining on the model's performance.